Bertk/arcade-light/src/DotNetDev.ArcadeLight.Sdk/docs/README.md

 ## About

-Lightweight package of dotnet Arcade (does not use Microsoft proprietary tooling)
+Lightweight package of [dotnet Arcade](https://github.com/dotnet/arcade) without Microsoft proprietary tooling

 ## How to Use